Optimizing the Return Process

 Written by: Parcel Pending

-Customers returned an estimated $428 billion in products in 2020 according to the National Retail Federation (NRF)1.
-Of that, the lion’s share of customer returns were eCommerce purchases ,with a whopping 30% return rate compared to only 8.9% for purchases made at brick and mortar retail stores2.
+When running an online store, you can expect to receive return requests from your customers – particularly if you do not have a physical storefront where customers can try on or test out your product.
+Case in point: customers returned an estimated $428 billion in products in 2020, according to the National Retail Federation (NRF)1.
+Of that, the lion’s share of customer returns were eCommerce purchases, with a whopping 30% return rate compared to only 8.9% for purchases made at brick and mortar retail stores2.

-When it comes to shoes and apparel, the return rate is even higher.
-It’s as if eCommerce “shopping” has transformed into “discovery options” whereby consumers haphazardly fill their online shopping carts knowing full-well they’ll return a significant quantity.
-As Kate Reidel, Parcel Pending’s SVP of Business Development, explains: “Pandemic consumers who went online to shop for clothes often resorted to bracketing, buying multiple sizes, since they didn’t know exactly what they’d need.
+When it comes to shoes and apparel, the return rate is even higher; and a high return rate can lead to increased shipping costs and affect profit margins3.
+It’s almost as if eCommerce “shopping” has transformed into “discovery options” whereby consumers haphazardly fill their online shopping carts knowing full-well they’ll return a significant quantity.
+As Jordan Byrd, Director of Retail Sales at Parcel Pending by Quadient, explains: “Pandemic consumers who went online to shop for clothes often resorted to bracketing, buying multiple sizes, since they didn’t know exactly what they’d need.
 That exacerbated the expense of managing returns.”

 The Delicate Dance Between Cost and Customer Expectations

 One of the reasons a retailer might be reluctant to make changes to their return policy is customer expectations.
-Invesp reports that most consumers expect a liberal return policy and 79% of them want free return shipping.
-On the flip side of the coin, 86% of retailers agree that a lenient returns policy is critical to increasing revenue and share of wallet, according to a new McKinsey & Company report3.
-In short, all returns initiatives must boost the retailers’ bottom line, but in a consumer-friendly way.
+However, optimizing the returns process can lead to a better post purchase experience.
+Invesp reports that most consumers expect a liberal return policy, and 79% of them want free return shipping.
+For some customers, a company’s return policy will affect their perception of its customer service.
+On the flip side of the coin, 86% of retailers agree that a lenient returns policy is critical to increasing revenue and share of wallet, according to a new McKinsey & Company report4.
+In short, even if a retailer can’t implement free returns, all returns initiatives (whether it’s a partial refund of the returned item, a flexible exchange policy, gift card, etc.) must boost the retailers’ bottom line, but in a consumer-friendly way.
+After all, customer satisfaction is the end goal.

 Emerging Returns Management Initiatives

-One of the reasons that reverse logistics are so expensive is that there is typically not one dedicated department to returns management.
+One reason that reverse logistics are so expensive is that there is typically not one dedicated department to returns management.
 58% of retailers admit that lack of accountability exacerbates the problem.
 Of course, the obvious implication is to create a Chief Returns Officer or a returns management department.

 Another initiative to decrease the amount of bracketing in eCommerce shopping carts is to employ pop-up messages alerting consumers that they have the same product in multiple sizes.